Thalassery Chicken Biryani ( with Marinated Chicken )

 7. Fluff up the rice on top without touching the chicken masala.

-8. Remove the rice to serving dish OR the same pot used for cooking the rice earlier Scoop out the chicken masala and place on the side of the rice.
+8. Remove the rice to serving dish OR the same pot used for cooking the rice earlier Scoop out the chicken masala and place it on the side of the rice.

 9. For each plate, serve with masala and rice to desired proportions and sprinkle some of the reserved rice over the top to give a more appealing lighter finish.

-10. Serve with salad and pickle.
+10. Serve with salad and pickles.
 Enjoy!

 11. Do let us know if you tried it.
 We love to hear from you.